robertgagnon726/ai-codegen/README.md

 The AI Test Generation Tool automatically creates test cases for added or modified files in your project, using a variety of context files and OpenAI models.
 It supports custom configuration through a dedicated configuration file, `aicodegen.config.json`.

 ### Key Features
-- Generates Jest test cases based on added or modified code files.
+- Generates test cases based on added or modified code files.
 - Uses context files to improve the quality and relevance of the generated tests.
 - Supports import resolution to include context from imported files.
 - Provides customizable configuration through the `aicodegen.config.json` file.